rticommunity/rticonnextdds-usecases/DataSubsetWAN/README.md

 **RTI Shapes Demo**
-Two instances of RTI Shapes Demo are needed for the use cases in this example, on DDS domains 5 and 6.
+Two instances of RTI Shapes Demo are needed for the use cases in this example, to be run on different machines to provide physical separation.
+Further, these are intentionally run on different DDS domains (5 and 6), to provide for network separation.
+The applications cannot communicate with each other, even if they're on the same local network.
 For convenience, a shell script / batch file has been provided:

  - **Terminal A1:** `scripts/StartShapesDemo 5`